AdamGaidi/IT2810-P4-database-search-catalog/README.md

 ### Unit testing with Jest

 Unit testing is a very important aspect of the test process.
-As end-to-end testing only deals with the testing of integrated units.
-It’s just as important to test units in an isolated environment to ensure that they’re working as intended.
+As end-to-end testing deals with the testing of integrated units.
+It is also important to test units in an isolated environment to ensure that they’re working as intended.

 For this project we did not prioritize unit tests as we have done this before.
-However we recognize its importance, and would be careful to write tests for the most notable edge- and common cases for our units.
+However we recognize its importance, and would in the future be careful to write tests for the most notable edge- and common cases for our units.

-An example of simple unit tests can be found in `/server/__tests__`.
+An example of simple unit tests can be found in `/server/__tests__` where we test our custom backend functions.

 These tests can be run by using the following command from the root folder:

 ```sh